the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ...
 ```

-This works great in the UI -- the words just appear magically.
+This looks brillaint in the UI as the words appear in near real-time.

 BUT, you realize that it's really hard to determine during development when the agent cannot produce an adequate response due to missing course materials: